deconst/deconst-docs/developing/architecture.rst

     associated with a specific :term:`content ID`.
 Content submitted here will have its structure validated and indexed.

-  mapping service
-    Given a :term:`presented URL`, return the corresponding :term:`content ID`, or an alternate destination to use as a redirect target.
-Uses the latest version of the :term:`control repository` as a source of truth for performing the association.

-  layout service
-    Given a :term:`presented URL`, return the Handlebars template that should be used to render the corresponding final page.
-Uses the latest version of the :term:`control repository` as a source of truth for both associating a layout with a specific page, and for the layout templates themselves.

-  webhook service
-    Listen for webhook notifications from the control repository.
-When a push has been performed, the webhook service updates a known key in etcd.
-Effectively, this will broadcast the change to every :term:`etcd watcher` across the entire cluster.

-  etcd watcher
-    When *any* :term:`webhook service` has received a push notification, perform a ``POST`` against both the :term:`mapping service` and :term:`layout service` within the same pod, to prompt each to refresh its view of the :term:`control repository`.

   presenter
     Accept HTTP requests from users.
-Map the requested :term:`presented URL` to :term:`content ID` by querying the :term:`mapping service`, then access the requested :term:`metadata envelope` using the :term:`content service`.
+Map the requested :term:`presented URL` to :term:`content ID` using the latest known version of the content mapping within the control repository, then access the requested :term:`metadata envelope` using the :term:`content service`.
 Inject the envelope into an appropriate :term:`layout` and send the final HTML back in an HTTP response.

 Lifecycle of an HTTP Request
 ----------------------------